Navan Preview

 This race often points us in the direction of Classic contenders.
 For example, Ezeliya, who won in 2024, went on to win the Epsom Oaks, and last year’s winner, Wemightakedlongway, finished second in the Irish Oaks..

-1 – Bloom – Aidan O’Brien / Ronan Whelan – She won a fillies’ maiden at Cork on her last start (September 30th) and rated as promising.
+1 – Bloom – Aidan O’Brien / Ronan Whelan – She won a fillies’ maiden at Cork on her last start (September 30th) and rates as promising.
 She is by Wootton Bassett out of a Galileo mare that won two Listed races and her grand-dam produced the Irish 2,000 Guineas winner Roderic O’Connor.
 She is one of three Aidan O’Brien runners in the contest.
 She holds entries in the Epsom and Irish Oaks.

 The other two O’Brien runners are…